 Terms 5, 6, and 7.
-The cohort may be split during Terms 5, 6, and 7, based on available Level II Fieldwork placements or other factors.
+The cohort is split again during Terms 5, 6, and 7, based on available Level II fieldwork placements.
 Students alternate face-to-face practice placements with online coursework.
-This level of coursework also addresses all three curricular themes.
+(Cohorts D, E, and F are independent of Cohorts A, B, and C.) This level of coursework also addresses all three curricular themes.

-- Level II Fieldwork, IIA and IIB, provide in depth experience delivering occupational therapy services to clients in various practice settings, focusing on purposeful and meaningful occupation, application of occupation-based research, administration, and management of occupational therapy services. - Management, Administration, & Policy addresses management and administration across a range of contexts to include contemporary social, political, and legal issues impacting practitioner, consultant, and entrepreneur roles. - Emerging Practice & Advocacy addresses program development and implementation of community-based practice for groups, communities, and populations. - Practitioner as Educator addresses educational theory, tools, technology, and effective strategies to develop optimal learning for individuals and communities, applying the principles of instructional design, teaching, and learning in preparation for work in an academic setting.
+Level II Fieldwork, IIA and IIB, provide in depth experience delivering occupational therapy services to clients in various practice settings, focusing on purposeful and meaningful occupation, application of occupation-based research, administration, and management of occupational therapy services.

+- Management & Policy addresses management and administration across a range of contexts to include contemporary social, political, and legal issues impacting practitioner, consultant, and entrepreneur roles. - Emerging Practice & Advocacy addresses program development and implementation of community-based practice for groups, communities, and populations. - Practitioner as Educator addresses educational theory, tools, technology, and effective strategies to develop optimal learning for individuals and communities, applying the principles of instructional design, teaching, and learning in preparation for work in an academic setting.

 The doctoral capstone (DC) series crosses Terms 5, 6, 7, and 8.
-DC 1, DC 2, and DC 3 support the creation of the doctoral experience and project.
+DC 1 Design; DC 2 Develop, and DC 3 Collaborate support the creation of the doctoral experience and project.
 The series supports alignment with community needs and faculty scholarly agendas, collaboration with stakeholders, and finalizing contracts and professional development plans.